Skip to main content Skip to local navigation

 • A three-member supervisory team, including:

-• Primary Supervisor: Applicants must be supervised by a Connected Minds (CM) member; see the members page for a full list of our members. *Note that the supervisor must be based at the institution (York or Queen’s) where the fellowship is held and should be a different supervisor from the candidate's graduate program and/or previous postdoctoral fellowship(s).
+• Primary Supervisor: Applicants must be supervised by a Connected Minds (CM) registered member; see the members page for a full list of our members. *Note that the supervisor must be based at the institution (York or Queen’s) where the fellowship is held and should be a different supervisor from the candidate's graduate program and/or previous postdoctoral fellowship(s).
 Primary supervisors can only supervise up to two Connected Minds funded fellows at a time.

 • External Collaborator: The proposed project must also involve a collaborator external to the home institution (either from the other CM institution, or any other institution inside or outside of Canada, or a non-institutional partner (can be from either academic, industry, community, and/or government).
 Collaborators must agree to become a CM affiliate member.